 - Professional References

-Physical and Mental Demands:
+Physical and Mental Requirements:

-- Must be able to operate office equipment including but not limited to computer, telephone, fax, copier; move freely around the office; sit or stand at a desk and telephone for long periods of time; communicate in person, and over the telephone, with individuals and groups
+- Must be able to operate office equipment including but not limited to computer, telephone, fax, copier; move freely around the office; sit or stand at a desk and telephone for long periods of time; communicate in person and over the telephone with individuals and groups

-Competitive salary, excellent benefits, and out-of-pocket expense reimbursement for travel related to the job.
+Excellent benefits, and out-of-pocket expense reimbursement for travel related to the job.
 This position is exempt from overtime compensation.

-Lori Walsh/Program Manager
+Lori Walsh, Program Manager

-no phone calls please
+No calls please